Quicklist: Types of Windows

 19. Storm Window

-A storm window is mounted on the outside or the inside of the main glass window.
+A storm window is mounted on the outside or inside of the main glass window.
 The second barrier on top of the original window helps keep the house warm during winter and cool during summer.
-This unique architecture and design creates a solid seal that helps in the improvement of your home’s insulation while it protects it from outside elements.
+This unique feature creates a solid seal that helps in the improvement of your home’s insulation while it protects it from outside elements.

 20. Egress Window